twoteesbrett/Spectrum.Ird/README.md

 # New Zealand IRD Number and Bank Account Number Validation

-This is library to validate IRD numbers and New Zealand bank account numbers according to the "Resident Withholding Tax (RWT) and Non-Resident Withholding Tax (NRWT)" specification published by the New Zealand Inland Revenue Department (IRD).
+This is a library to validate IRD numbers and New Zealand bank account numbers according to the "Resident Withholding Tax (RWT) and Non-Resident Withholding Tax (NRWT)" specification published by the New Zealand Inland Revenue Department (IRD).

 The specification used in this implementation is [here](https://www.ird.govt.nz/-/media/project/ir/documents/income-tax/withholding-taxes/rwt-nrwt-withholding-tax-certificate/2020-rwt-and-nrwt-certificate-filing-specification.pdf).